-Once you’ve formulated a plan of attack, it’s time to put it into action!
-If, using our previous example, you want to pay off student loan debt, now might be the time to increase your payments by appropriate amounts to pay them off by your target date.
+Once you’ve formulated a plan, it’s time to put it into action.
+If, using the previous example, you want to pay off student loan debt, now might be the time to increase your payments by appropriate amounts to pay them off by your target date.
 A next possible step?
 Automate those payments to reduce the amount of time spent on managing this part of the plan.

 If your goal is to save more money, the same concept can apply.
-Determine how much money should come out of your paycheck monthly and then you could automate that part of the plan.
+Determine how much money should come out of your paycheck monthly and then you could automate that part of the plan by using direct deposit.

-If you’re ready to start a retirement account, you might consider a Traditional IRA or Roth IRA.
-For non-retirement accounts, you might consider a taxable account as step one—these can include bank accounts, money market accounts, and individual and joint investment accounts.
+If you’re ready to open a retirement account, you might consider a Traditional IRA or Roth IRA.
+For non-retirement accounts, you might consider a bank account or an investment account.

 Monitoring Your Progress

 As you automate payments, you’re using a set-it-and-forget-it strategy, freeing yourself up to work on other parts of your plan.
-And, that will likely include at least an annual review to see how it all is progressing.
+And, that will likely include at least an annual review — or perhaps you prefer to do it biannually or quarterly — to see how it all is progressing.

 Some people like to do that as part of ushering in the new year.
 Others may prefer spring, right around tax time, while still others might like to review their plan in the fall when they’re making employee benefits decisions.
 As with most parts of your unique plan for your future, there are many ways to do it right.
 It all depends on the individual.

-If you discover that you need help with your plan or have questions, it can make sense to speak to a financial planner.
+If you discover that you need help with your plan or have questions, it could make sense to speak to a financial planner.

 Investments: Planning for the Future

 No two investors are alike.
-Having said that, there are patterns of investing and, if you know which kind of investor you are, it can help you to put your investments to work in a way that dovetails with your personality.
+Having said that, there are patterns of investing and, if you know which kind of investor you are, it can help you to put your investments to work in a way that dovetails with your personality and your tolerance for risk.
 In general, there are three investor types:

 • active investor